Fast Company (1979 film): Plot

 At a racetrack, aging drag racing star Lonnie "Lucky Man" Johnson makes engine refinements to his car, which is sponsored by the international oil company Fast Company (FastCo).
 On its first test run it blows up, but Lonnie escapes unhurt.
 FastCo team boss Phil Adamson is not impressed, telling the head mechanic, Elder, that the team can't afford to win if it breaks the budget.
 In the "Funny Car class", Lonnie's protégé Billy "The Kid" Brooker gives top dog Gary "The Blacksmith" Black a close run.

 At the Big Sky meet, Adamson takes a backhander from the organizer.
 He says that the fans come to see Lonnie, so while the dragster is being repaired he will replace Billy in the Funny Car.
-Lonnie doesn't like the idea.
-Billy likes it less, blaming Lonnie's ego.
+Lonnie dislikes the idea.
+Billy dislikes it even more, blaming Lonnie's ego.
 Lonnie's first ever Funny Car run is against Black, who is angry at the driver switch, especially when he loses the race.

 En route to a next race in Spokane, Lonnie calls the dragster mechanic with a few ideas, but is told that Adamson cancelled the repair work.
 At the meet, Lonnie is less than complimentary on his FastCo TV spot.
 Adamson is incensed and calls the company to say he's bringing in Gary Black.
 Candy the FastCo ad girl refuses to have sex with the TV interviewer as damage control, so Adamson fires her.
 He offers Black the job as FastCo driver.

 Candy and Billy have sex inside Lonnie's trailer.
 Lonnie’s girlfriend Sammy shows up and interrupts them, assuming at first it’s Lonnie in bed.
 Reunited, Lonnie and Sammy kick out Billy and Candy, and they make love.
 Lonnie talks about quitting racing.
 Adamson walks in without knocking, causing Lonnie to punch him to the floor.
 He says they're finished, but Lonnie assures him the car will race.
 Outside the trailer, Adamson gives Black and his mechanic Meatball a job.